PeteUgwu/Blog-App/README.md

 # 📖 BLOG APP <a name="about-project"></a>

-> In this project, I created all controllers and views for the Blog app.
-As no data is required to be processed yet, I added simple placeholders for the views with plain HTML.
+> In this project, I set up tests on the controllers that were recently added to the Blog app.

 ### Key Features <a name="key-features"></a>

 <!-- > Describe between 1-3 key features of the application. -->

-- Add new blog post.
-- Create a user account.
-- Add comments to a post.
+- Add RSpec as a gem to your project.
+- Create a Request spec file for all your controllers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>